 Taipei Expo Park (3 miles away).

-You’ll be happy to hear that there’s an impressive variety of both high-end and economy rental vehicles in Taipei.
-What you end up going for will depend on how much you want to spend and what you’re hoping to do.
-Specialty vehicles offer the best in mod cons and comfort.
-If you’re splurging, why not pick up an SUV with all the bells and whistles, or perhaps a stylish medium-sized sedan?
-On the other hand, if you just need something to zip around town in at the cheapest price possible, stick with a versatile compact vehicle (or something else that’s unlikely to break the bank).
+You’ll be glad to know that there’s a wide variety of both luxury and economy rentals in Taipei.
+What you end up going for is largely dependent on what you’re willing to spend as well as what you plan to do.
+Specialty and prestige vehicles often spare no expense when it comes to comfort and class.
+If you’re splurging, why not pick an SUV with all the bells and whistles, or perhaps a slick medium-sized vehicle?
+Alternatively, if you’re just after something to get you from A to B as cheaply as possible, you’re better off going with an economy compact vehicle (or something else that won’t burn a hole in your pocket).

-You’ll have to keep to the right when driving in Taipei.
-On top of that, take some extra caution if it’s your first time on the road here.
-Once you’re familiar with the roads, you can relax and enjoy the new scenery!
+You’ll have to stick to the right while driving in Taipei.
+Not only that, take a little extra care if it’s your first time in the driver’s seat here.
+Once you’re familiar with how the locals drive, relax and enjoy the scenery!

-In Taipei, it is against the law to drive with a BAC (blood alcohol content) over 0.05%.
-If you’re in the mood for a few drinks, you’d be wise to leave the rental car at your hotel.
+In Taipei, it’s against the law to drive with a BAC (blood alcohol content) greater than 0.05%.
+If you’re thinking of having a few drinks over dinner, it’d be wise to leave the car at your hotel.